 Train vs Car for Families in India: Best Way to Do the Golden Triangle

-Train vs car for India’s Golden Triangle?
-Compare costs, comfort, travel time and booking tips to choose the best option for families.
+Train vs Car for Families in India across the Golden Triangle?
+Compare costs, comfort, travel time and booking tips to choose the best option for families with kids

-When planning the classic Delhi → Agra → Jaipur Golden Triangle, one logistical question comes up quickly:
+When planning the classic Delhi → Agra → Jaipur route, one of the first big decisions is how to actually get around.

-Train is usually the easiest option for Delhi ↔ Agra and Jaipur ↔ Delhi
+Trains work well for Delhi ↔ Agra and Jaipur ↔ Delhi — faster, comfortable, and less tiring

-Car is useful for Agra → Jaipur if you want to stop at sights along the way
+A private car works best for Agra → Jaipur if you want flexibility and stops along the way

 Train Travel in India